 How To Get The Most Out Of Your Workout RoutineSince 1995, the first full week of April has been declared National Public Health Week.
 It's a chance for communities across the country to focus on promoting health and wellness.
 So we've decided to contribute to that by letting you know about a ways you can get healthy or healthier.

 Iraq Vet Plans To Open Vet-Run, Military-Style GymTwenty-eight-year-old Derek Weida lost his right leg after being shot while on patrol in Iraq.
 "I was thinking, ‘There's a good chance I could die out here.’
 And I obviously came really close," Weida said.
 He struggled with what to do with his life when he came home, but now he has a plan to help himself, and veterans just like him.
 Derek loved everything about the military, especially the brothers and sisters he made as part of the 82nd Airborne Division.

-The Movement Minneapolis, a hardcore gym known for intense workouts, is a noisy place at lunchtime.
+Fasting: The Key To Quick, Healthy Weight Loss?The Movement Minneapolis, a hardcore gym known for intense workouts, is a noisy place at lunchtime.
 But owner David Dellanave says after the workouts, not much is spoken about lunch.
 “If you're not hungry, why are you eating?"
 Dellanave said.
 Members like Lacy Morgan and Martin Rittenbery skip eating once or twice a week.
 "I've heard them preaching about it, so I decided to give it a go," Morgan said.